uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/business-and-property-income.html.md

 - premiums from leasing UK land
 - inducements to take an interest in letting a property (a reverse premium)

-For more information on property income, refer to [Work out your rental income when you let property (GOV.UK)](https://www.gov.uk/guidance/income-tax-when-you-rent-out-a-property-working-out-your-rental-income).
+For more information about property income, refer to [Work out your rental income when you let property (GOV.UK)](https://www.gov.uk/guidance/income-tax-when-you-rent-out-a-property-working-out-your-rental-income).

 ## Retrieving obligations